 Snowshoe Size & Fit

-Once you know which type of snowshoes are best for your planned outings, you need to make sure you’re purchasing the correct size.
+After choosing your type of snowshoe, you’ll want to make sure you’re purchasing the correct size.

 To choose the correct size, you’ll want to consider the snow conditions, recommended weight guidelines, and the fit on your foot.

-If snowshoeing in deep powder, the conditions require more floatation, and your snowshoes will need to be able to support more weight.
-For example, a snowshoe with a weight recommendation of 150lbs (68kg) will usually be able to support closer to the 150lb (68kg) max when in hard-packed snow, compared to deep powder.
+Thus, if you are snowshoeing in deep powder, your snowshoes will need to be able to support more weight.
+For example, a snowshoe with a weight recommendation of 150lbs (68kg) will support closer to the 150lb (68kg) max when in hard-packed snow, compared to deep powder.

 Where to Rent:

-If you are ready to jump in, here’s some general advice and tips when purchasing snowshoes:
+If you are ready to jump in, here’s some general advice and snowshoeing tips to use when purchasing snowshoes:

 It’s highly advised not to purchase a used pair of snowshoes, but if you decide to go through with buying a used pair, inspect them thoroughly.
 Don’t get caught in the backcountry with a faulty pair of shoes!